abedpablo/algo_sorting/README.md

 Through this project, I learned a lot about the methods and techniques of theoretical computer science and algorithm analysis.
-I was able to utlize tools such binary trees and generators along with staying aware
+I was able to utilize tools such binary trees and generators along with staying aware
 of time and space complexities.

 ## Algorithms